mywchan/kiki-delivery-game-in-js/README.md

 Requirements:\
 - You will need a browser with internet to play the game.\

-This game was written with JavaScript and HTML by Michelle Chan, for Introduction to Web Progamming with Chris Schmidt at Langara College.\
+This game was written with JavaScript and HTML by Michelle Chan.\